boltlabs-inc/key-mgmt-spec/current-development-phase.md

 We provide sketches of the generation, storage, and use of arbitrary secrets below, focusing on the high-level system flows initiated by the asset owner.

 1. The asset owner may _register_ with the key server via an asymmetric password-authenticated key exchange protocol.
+    1. Registration MUST occur via a channel that satisfies authentication of the server, confidentiality, and integrity.
 1. The asset owner may _open an authenticated session_ with the key server via an asymmetric password-authenticated key exchange protocol.
     1. Once established, the asset owner can make operation requests on secrets to the key server.
     1. The session MUST provide a secure channel that satisfies mutual authentication, confidentiality, and integrity.